Continuing professional development

 Making up for missed CPD

 If you haven’t met your CPD obligations for the year, you’ll receive a written notice asking you to submit a rectification plan within 21 days.
 Your plan must set out the CPD activities that you intend to take to make up for the CPD you missed, and you will be given 90 days to complete those activities.
-You can download a rectification plan template here [link to be uploaded].
+You can download a rectification plan template from the LIV here.

 You can get an exemption from completing some or all of your CPD activities for the year under certain circumstances.
 Some reasons for exemption include: